35 Paleo Cabbage Recipes Your Grandma Would Be Proud Of

 Ingredients: ground beef (or ground turkey or ground chicken or ground lamb), garlic powder, egg, salt, black pepper, coconut oil, onion, cherry tomatoes, cilantro, garlic, coconut cream, cabbage.

 Here is another great idea for a healthy and satisfying Paleo meal for the whole family!
-The creamy tomato sauce helps to boost the flavours of the meatballs and the fried cabbage is a good alternative as a side dish.
+The creamy tomato sauce helps to boost the flavors of the meatballs and the fried cabbage is a good alternative as a side dish.
 This recipe would also work using other ground meats such as pork or turkey, so it can accommodate any dietary restrictions you may have to cater for.

 – I Heart Recipes